nuc1eon/Gatekeeper/README.md

 Sometimes we are working on something new, and would like to see our site up-online.
 However we may not yet be ready to publicly share our work.

 Gatekeeper allows you to see our site in "production" under our domain, but share it safely with friends and co-workers.
+For instance to share mock-up designs etc.

 ## How does it work?